Health and Wellness Resources

 Navi – Mental Health Wayfinder

-Navi is an anonymous virtual agent that will help you find mental health resources at U of T. Navi can be more effective than just a Google search, as you will only receive results curated and tailored to U of T students.
-Navi uses a text chat interface that is similar to texting a person, which can make the experience easier and less intimidating.
+Navi is an anonymous virtual agent that will help you find mental health resources at U of T. Navi can be more effective than just a Google search, as you will only receive results tailored to U of T students.
+Navi uses a text chat interface which resembles texting a person, which can make the experience easier and less intimidating.

 U of T Telus Health Student Support

-U of T Telus Health Student Support is a program that you can access through U of T. It offers immediate and/or ongoing confidential support and counselling for school, health and general life concerns at no cost.
+U of T Telus Health Student Support offers immediate and/or ongoing confidential support and counselling for school, health and general life concerns at no cost for U of T students.
 You can call or chat with a counsellor directly from your phone whenever and wherever you are.
 Support is available in over 146 languages.
 The number to call for U of T Telus Health Student Support is 1-844-451-9700 inside North America and 001-416-380-6578 outside North America.

 Engineering Mental Health & Wellness